sigstore/docs/content/en/cosign/overview.md

 To use Sigstore, you need to install Cosign.
 Instructions to install Cosign can be found on the [Cosign Installation page](https://docs.sigstore.dev/cosign/installation/).

 This will allow you to sign both blobs and containers.
-If you need a sample container to test signing with, you can create one by following the instructions at: https://cloud.google.com/artifact-registry/docs/docker/store-docker-container-images
+If you need a sample container to test signing with, you can create one by following [these instructions](https://cloud.google.com/artifact-registry/docs/docker/store-docker-container-images).

 ### Signing a blob